 by a dynamic, multidisciplinary team of highly skilled, board-certified

 physicians whose specialties include cardiothoracic surgery, advanced heart

-failure, transplantation, mechanical assist devices, robotic and video-assisted
+failure, transplantation, mechanical assist devices, video-assisted

 surgery, and high-risk coronary intervention.